Dent Fault: Regional setting

 The Carboniferous geology of northern England consists of a series of relatively high and stable "blocks", such as the Alston Block separated by actively subsiding "basins", generally referred to as "troughs", such as the Stainmore and Gainsborough Troughs.
 Some of the blocks are underpinned by granitic intrusions of either Ordovician or Devonian age.
 The block and basin terrain was a result of active extensional faulting, with a dominant N-S extension direction, possibly related to the effects of back-arc spreading related to north-directed subduction beneath Avalonia.

 Later in the Carboniferous, the onset of continental collision to the south of Avalonia, caused widespread reactivation of the extensional faults in reverse.
 Many of the basin show signs of inversion at this time.
 The dominant shortening direction in northwest England is NNW-SSE.

 Geometry

 The Dent Fault consists of a series of linked steep SSW-NNE trending sub-parallel faults with associated folds.
 The northern part of the structure, known as the Dent Line, has the form of a faulted monocline that eventually links through to the Pennine Fault.
 The southern part of the fault zone consist of three major fault segments.

+Access

+A waymarked educational trail, the Sedgwick Trail, explores the fault.
+It is named after the geologist Adam Sedgwick.